Divya0427/MERN-TODO/README.md

 }
 ```
 # useCallback
+- It memoizes functions to improve the performance.
 - Used to optimize the rendering behavior of React functional components.
 - It help us prevent some unnecessary renders and therefore gain a performance boost.
 - Improving performance in React applications includes,